-Soon a quarter-mile segment of this historic treasure – from Broad Street to Callowhill Street – will become our city’s newest elevated public park, with a distinctive design that celebrates our industrial past and cultural heritage.
+Soon a quarter-mile segment of this historic treasure – from Broad Street to Callowhill Street – will become our city’s first elevated public park, with a distinctive design that celebrates our industrial past and cultural heritage.

 Whether for yourself or someone special, as a commemoration or in memory of a loved one, our benefactor program offers you the opportunity to endow a wide selection of park enhancements, from trees, planters and perennials to benches and even swings.

 With your tax deductible donation, you will receive a certificate and appropriate recognition depending on level of support.
 All contributors of $25,000 and above will be recognized on a prominent donor wall at the main entrance to the park.
 Plus, you can enjoy knowing that you are helping to build Philadelphia’s newest, most unique public space and to keep it thriving and vibrant throughout the year.

 To learn more about how you can support these CCDF projects, please contact: